bobgtm/Notes-Repo/bash/basic.md

 ## Commands and Built-ins

-Many programs used in Bash are commands
+1. Many programs used in Bash are commands
-- Thes do not depend on Bash
+    A. These commands do not depend on Bash itself and can be used as a part of the command line interface more generally.

-Bash includes built-in commands which are part of Bash itself
+2. Bash includes built-in commands which are part of Bash itself

-Can specify which to use by prefacing with `command echo` or `builtin echo`
+3. Can specify which to use by prefacing with `command echo` or `builtin echo`

-command -V will show us if a command is builtin or wrogram
+4. Command -V will show us if a command is a bash builtin or program